-While Particle Image Velocimetry (PIV) can be used to assess the directed transport of both vesicles and actin by the flow, quantifying diffusion is more difficult, especially for small (below the diffraction limits) actin filaments in a crowded environment.
-By contrast, DDM experiments were able to show that two cytoskeletal structures, microtubules and actin, are responsible for the cytoplasmic flow and for active diffusion, respectively.
-In particular, the ConDDM analysis of the cytoskeletal F-actin revealed that the motility of cytoplasmic actin filaments directly correlates with vesicle motion both in the presence and in the absence of the cytoplasmic flow (Fig. 5).
-While this result is somehow obvious for the directed transport, in that both vesicles and actin are transported by the cytoplasmic streaming [Fig. 5, panel (f)], way less obvious is the fact that the diffusion coefficient of actin is always twice the diffusion coefficient of the vesicles [Fig. 5, panel (g)].
+Publicitation is more difficult, especially for small (below the diffraction limits) actin filaments in a crowded environment.
+By contrast, DDM experiments were able to show that two cytoskeletal structures, microtubules and actin are responsible of the cytoplasmic flow and of active diffusion, respectively.
+In particular, ConDDM analysis of the cytoskeletal F-actin revealed that the motility of cytoplasmic actin filaments directly correlates with vesicle motion both in the presence and in the absence of cytoplasmic flow (Fig 5).
+While this result is somehow obvious for the directed transport, in that both vesicles and actin are transported by the cytoplasmic streaming (Fig 5, panel f), way less obvious is the fact that the diffusion coefficient of actin is always twice the diffusion coefficient of the vesicles (Fig 5, panel g).
 This last result is compatible with the hypothesis that cytoplasmic f-actin is the source of active diffusion of the vesicles in the Drosophila oocyte.
-However, it is also found that active diffusion is reduced in oocytes lacking microtubules, which suggests that behind their well-recognized role in intracellular transport and cytoplasmic streaming, microtubules substantially contribute to active diffusion.
+However, it is also found that active diffusion is reduced in oocytes lacking microtubules, which suggests that, behind their wellrecognized role in intracellular transport and cytoplasmic streaming, microtubules substantially contribute to active diffusion.

-E. Multi-scale DDM to characterize synchronization of motile cilia and well-defined beating pattern, and a key open question in many systems is how multiple cilia coordinate their beating for an efficient macroscopic fluid transport, particularly across many cells.
-Feriani et al. 40 have investigated airway tissues, where in healthy physiological conditions, the neighboring cilia act as phase-locked oscillators, forming a so-called "metachronal wave" that allows a continuous clearance of mucus from the lungs.
+E. Multi-scale DDM to characterize synchronization of motile cilia

+Another example of biomedical application of DDM is the recent study of collective dynamics in motile cilia.
+These cilia have a periodic (frequencies between a few Hz and 50 Hz) and well-defined beating pattern, and a key open question in many systems is how multiple cilia coordinate their beating for an efficient macroscopic fluid transport, particularly across many cells.
+Feriani et al. 40 have investigated airway tissues, where in healthy physiological conditions the neighboring cilia act as phase-locked oscillators, forming a so-called "metachronal wave" that allows a continuous clearance of mucus from the lungs.
 The dynamics of cilia, the metachronal wave, and the resulting directed flow that allows mucus clearance can all be observed and measured in animal sections.
-However, those experiments do not allow for the type of control (cell-cell position, distance, and orientation) that would enable tuning of interactions and thus to highlight the dominant mechanisms underpinning synchronization.
-These complications were tackled by Feriani et al. 40 with the use of "air-liquid interface" cultures where the cells grow on a solid permeable membrane support and are exposed to air on their apical side.
-A typical image taken across such a culture is shown in Fig. 6(a).
-Due to the supporting membrane, the cell bodies and the heterogeneities in the mucus layer, it is obvious that segmenting cilia in images like this would be incredibly challenging.
+However, those experiments do not allow for the type of control (cell-cell position, distance, orientation) that would enable tuning of interactions and thus to highlight the dominant mechanisms underpinning synchronization.
+These complications were tackled by Feriani et al. 40 with the use of "air-liquid interface" cultures where the cells grow on a solid permeable membrane support, and are exposed to air on their apical side.
+A typical image taken across such a culture is shown in Fig.6a.
+Due to the supporting membrane, the cell bodies, and the heterogeneities in the mucus layer, it is obvious that segmenting cilia in images like this would be incredibly challenging.
 For the questions of temporal and spatial coherence scales of cilia dynamics, the segmentation of cilia is not required.
-DDM is hence an ideal technique here: it intrinsically removes the static signal in the image, and it returns space-resolved
+DDM is hence an ideal technique here; it intrinsically removes static signal in the image, and it returns space-resolved dynamics.